Business structures in Germany: your guide to making the right choice

 - Sole proprietorship (Einzelunternehmen)

-The sole proprietorship is the simplest and fastest form of setting up a business, with no minimum capital requirements.
+The sole proprietorship is the simplest and fastest form of setting up a business, with no minimum capital requirement.
 The owner has unlimited personal liability for all business and private assets.
-Advantages include low startup costs and simplified accounting (cash basis).
+Advantages include low startup costs and simplified accounting (cash-basis).
 Disadvantages are full personal liability and limited options for raising capital.

-The registered merchant (e.K.) is a sole proprietorship recorded in the commercial register, subject to commercial law obligations, but with the same unlimited liability.
-Holding the title “merchant” increases transparency and credibility but also means additional formal requirements.
+The registered merchant (e.Kfr. or e.K.) is a sole proprietorship recorded in the commercial register, subject to commercial law obligations, but with the same unlimited liability.
+Holding the title “merchant” increases transparency and credibility but also implies additional formal requirements.

 Alternative legal forms to sole proprietorship

-If starting a sole proprietorship, the personal liability is important to consider.
+If starting a sole proprietorship in Germany, the personal liability is important to consider.
 In the classic sole proprietorship, the founder is fully liable with private assets for all debts and obligations of the business.
-This unlimited liability can be problematic especially in higher risk situations.
+This unlimited liability can be problematic especially in high risk situations.

 To reduce liability risk, alternatives exist in the form of capital companies, which can be founded by a single person: